How much do Thai monks earn per month?

-Buddhist monks in Thailand receive monthly food allowances called "Nittayapat" (นิตยภัต), with amounts varying according to their ecclesiastical rank, reflecting a centuries-old tradition of royal patronage that continues under government administration today.
+Buddhist monks in Thailand receive monthly food allowances which vary according to their rank, reflecting a centuries-old tradition that continues today.

-The Nittayapat system represents food support that His Majesty the King provides to monks and novices.
-Historically, Thai monarchs demonstrated their Buddhist faith by offering meals, requisites, and annual stipends to the clergy.
+The monthly food allowances, or "Nittayapat" (นิตยภัต) system, represents food support that His Majesty the King provides to monks and novices.
+Historically, Thai monarchs offered meals and annual stipends to the clergy.

-During the reign of King Rama I, the system was reformed from annual payments to monthly allowances, with amounts structured according to monastic hierarchy.
+During the reign of King Rama I, the system was changed from annual payments to monthly allowances, with amounts depending on monastic hierarchy.

-The Department of Religious Affairs under the Ministry of Education currently administers the programme, distributing funds annually to support religious activities including administration, governance, religious education, Buddhist propagation and public welfare services.
+The Department of Religious Affairs under the Ministry of Education currently administers the programme, distributing funds annually to support religious activities.

-While monks with ecclesiastical titles receive monthly Nittayapat similar to salaries, these allowances are not classified as taxable income.
-The payments fall under Section 42 (10) of the Revenue Code as "income received from maintenance according to moral duty in accordance with customary traditions", making them tax exempt.

-This tax exemption applies specifically to Nittayapat and ceremonial offerings (kathin) from lay devotees.
+Nittayapat and ceremonial offerings (kathin) are not subject to tax.
 However, should monks invest their donations to generate returns - such as earning bank interest or business profits - such income becomes taxable.
-Similarly, monks receiving salaries from teaching positions at Mahachulalongkornrajavidyalaya University must pay tax on those earnings under Section 40(1) of the Revenue Code.
+Similarly, monks receiving salaries from teaching positions must pay tax on those earnings.

 The allowance system aims to ensure monks can focus on their spiritual duties while maintaining basic living standards, continuing Thailand's long tradition of state support for Buddhist institutions.

-Here are the monthly food allowances for monks according to their ecclesiastical rank:
+Here are the monthly food allowances for monks according to their rank:

 Somdej Phra Sangharaja